Abhinandan-Ricky/training.python_web/source/presentations/session09.rst

   * Set up Security Credentials for that IAM user.
   * Save these Security Credentials in a safe place so you can use them for class.

-.. _Create an IAM user: http://docs.aws.amazon.com/IAM/latest/UserGuide/IAMBestPractices.html
+.. _Create an IAM user: http://docs.aws.amazon.com/IAM/latest/UserGuide/getting-setup.html

 Prepare for Login
 -----------------

 * `Create a Keypair`_

-  * Choose the 'US West (Oregon)' region since it's geographically closest to you.</li>
+  * Choose the 'US West (Oregon)' region since it's geographically closest to you.
   * When you download your private key, save it to ~/.ssh/pk-aws.pem
   * Make sure that the private key is secure and useable by doing the following command